denten-books/plain-text/2-device.md

 computation.

 Let us examine the mechanics of a Turing machine more closely.
-Turing begins his paper as we would expect from Wittgenstein's student, with an analogy: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions" [@turing_computable_1937, 231].
-In effect, he asks his readers to compare computation, a human mental process, to the mechanical action of a machine.
-As Charles Petzold explained it in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
-When read in the context of Wittgenstein's thought experiments, the analogy sounds like a provocation.
-Neither mathematicians nor philosophers of mind agreed then nor do they now on the extent to which states of mind can be compared to discrete machine states.
+Turing begins his paper as we would expect from Wittgenstein's student, with a provocative
+analogy: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions" [@turing_computable_1937, 231].
+From the start, Turing substitutes whatever is meant by "computation," a complex cognitive process, with the mechanism of computation, a simple mechanism.
+To these ends, Turing further proposes a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
-Turing provocatively slides into the language of cognition to reinforce the analogy between mind and mechanism.
-His machines "think" and his humans "compute" throughout.

-Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
 Much like a movie reel, the tape moves through the mechanism one section at a time.

 At each point only one section bearing one symbol can be said to be "in the machine."
 "We may call this square the 'scanned square,'" Turing writes and
 continues: